AndersSchmidtHansen/Sidequest/readme.md

 ## Can I help out?

 Of course you can!
 Anyone interested can help out, especially if you're a part of the digital startup scene (technical and non-technical founders) and a developer, front-ender, designer, marketer and so forth.
 Drop me a note on Twitter ([@lichine](https://twitter.com/lichine)) and let's talk about it.

+## What about the license?
+Sidequest is just Laravel with some extra work added on to it.
+Therefore, this project is licensed under the [MIT license](http://opensource.org/licenses/MIT).